The Remarkable Italy and its Smaller Charms

 Matera – The Subterranean City

-Among the most popular landmarks of Matera are the rock churches, which are characteristic for the southern Italy region.
+Among the most popular landmarks of Matera are the rock churches, which are characteristic of the southern Italy region.
 Most of them are built by monks who have escaped persecution in Byzantium in the 8th-9th centuries.
-On the walls of the churches you can still see faded frescoes in Byzantine style.
-One of the best churches in Matera, is not built in rock – Chiesa di San Pietro Caveoso was built on a ridge above the gorge.
+On the walls of the churches, you can still see faded frescoes in Byzantine style.
+One of the best churches in Matera is not built in rock – Chiesa di San Pietro Caveoso was built on a ridge above the gorge.